-Limit exposure to allergens; taking care of your symptoms of an asthma attack means protecting yourself and saving your family scary trips to the emergency room.
+Limit exposure to allergens; taking care of your asthma attack symptoms means protecting yourself and saving your family scary trips to the emergency room.

 About half of all adults who have asthma are at risk of a dangerous attack because they haven’t taken every precaution.